-It is reasonable to allow overlaps of up to half a chunk simply to bound the sampling rate.
+It is reasonable to allow overlaps of up to half a chunk simply to limit the sampling rate.
 Another reason for allowing at most half-chunk overlap is to avoid a case where two consecutive chunks are both cache hits, and the second one produces very little savings.
 Furthermore, we should avoid extreme cases where three or more consecutive chunks overlap to such a degree that only the first and last account for all of the savings from the overlapping group.
-When DYNABYTE is used, with or without expansion, the best trade-off between savings and processing time is when the sampling period is approximately equal to the chunk size.